 - The trick to successfully inverting your upside down cake is to let it cool slightly but flip it while the cake is still warm.
 I'll set my plate on top of the skillet, hold tight, and flip quickly!

-How to adapt this upside down cake recipe with other fruit:
+How to adapt this recipe with other fruit:

 The only other needed tweaks to change this recipe up for other fruits would obviously be to swap out the gorgeous apples on the bottom with your fruit of choice.
 You would also need to replace the apple sauce in the batter with some kind of puree or mash of your preferred fruit in the batter.